Standard conjectures on algebraic cycles: Künneth type Standard Conjecture (Conjecture C)

-The motives $h^0(X)$ and $h^{2 dim(X)}$ can always be split off as direct summands.
+The motives $h^0(X)$ and $h^{2 \mathrm{dim}(X)}$ can always be split off as direct summands.
 The conjecture therefore immediately holds for curves.
 It was proved for surfaces by Murre (1990).

 Katz & Messing (1974) have used the Weil conjectures to show the conjecture for algebraic varieties defined over finite fields, in arbitrary dimension.

 Šermenev (1974) proved the Künneth decomposition for abelian varieties A.

 Deninger & Murre (1991) refined this result by exhibiting a functorial Künneth decomposition of the Chow motive of A such that the n-multiplication on the abelian variety acts as $n^i$ on the i-th summand $h^i(A)$.

 de Cataldo & Migliorini (2002) proved the Künneth decomposition for the Hilbert scheme of points in a smooth surface.

 Conjecture D (numerical equivalence vs. homological equivalence)

 Conjecture D states that numerical and homological equivalence agree.
 (It implies in particular the latter does not depend on the choice of the Weil cohomology theory).
 This conjecture implies the Lefschetz conjecture.
 If the Hodge standard conjecture holds, then the Lefschetz conjecture and Conjecture D are equivalent.

 Over the field of complex numbers, this conjecture was shown by Lieberman for varieties of dimension at most 4, and for abelian varieties.

 Over finite fields, this conjecture was shown by Clozel for abelian varieties with etale l-adic cohomology, for an infinite set of prime numbers l (which can be stated in terms of Cebotarev density theorem).
 One crucial idea in the proof of Clozel is to try to reduce to a similar setting as for Abelian varieties over the field of complex numbers: construct a "Hodge decomposition" for the cohomology, using the type of CM field of the endomorphism group.